 But it goes beyond that—the higher the repeatability (basically, the more successful a test had been in the past) the better the results.
 “Highly repeatable” tests returned 80% positive results.

-In their recap, CXL walks you through how to determine repeatability, the theory behind it, and how to connect with your inner muse and dream up new and exciting tests for your sites and use them for future gain.
+In their recap, CXL walks you through how to determine repeatability, and how to connect with your inner muse and dream up new and exciting tests for your sites and use them for future gain.
+Anyway, you can learn more about the theory behind it.

 Key Takeaway: Exploit past wins for future gains.
 Track successful tests and group them together based on how frequently they return positive results.
 Use these as a rapid way to get easy wins on future projects.